Squamish Food Policy Council

 The council is made up of 17 different organizations and community groups, representing different perspectives on food in our community.

-After integrating food policy in the OCP, the FPC will develop and execute projects to strengthen the Squamish food system.
+The FPC develops and executes projects to strengthen the Squamish food system.
 We have identified 8 themes with the FPC that we would like to address in the coming years:

 Stay tuned for upcoming public events for you to have a say on the future of food in Squamish.